 Alongside a live, socially distanced audience, Every Time a Bell Rings will also be available to Live Stream or Download at a later date, so even if you can’t join us live in person for whatever reason, we can still reach out to you… it turns out it IS a wonderful life.

-NEW MUSICAL ‘THE ATTIC’ BOASTS INVOLVEMENT OF THREE CLIENTS
+NEW MUSICAL ‘THE ATTIC’ BOASTS INVOLVEMENT OF TWO CLIENTS

 Put the words magical realism, Gothic, feminist, and black comedy together and I’m all in.